ton11797/RootMe-Challenges/ELF ARM - Basic ROP/README.md

    105a8:	e320f000 	nop	{0}
    105ac:	e24bd008 	sub	sp, fp, #8
    105b0:	e8bd8810 	pop	{r4, fp, pc}

 ```
 **system**!
 Let's use it.<br>
-So the plan is to overwrite the _lr_ value stored in the stack, store "/bin/sh" in a writeable address, set r0 and r1 to _app-systeme-ch46-cracked_ (1246), and jump to 0x10594 so the program will setreuid to a privileged user (reminder - suid is set) and run "/bin/sh" with **system**.<br>
+So the plan is to overwrite the _lr_ value stored in the stack, store "/bin/sh" in a writable address, set r0 and r1 to _app-systeme-ch46-cracked_ (1246), and jump to 0x10594 so the program will setreuid to a privileged user (reminder - suid is set) and run "/bin/sh" with **system**.<br>

-So first, let's write "/bin/sh" in a writeable address.
+So first, let's write "/bin/sh" in a writable address.
 According to the recon., the obvious place to store it is in the .data section - it has enough size (/bin/sh\x00 = 8 bytes).<br>
 So, let's take a look at instructions above the **scanf** function in the **main**.
 The buffer which will save the user's input is set in the instruction ```sub	r3, r11, #68	; 0x44```.
 Then r1 gets the address (```mov	r1, r3```) and afterward _r0_ will get the address for the "%s" format string.<br>
 So, let's set fp to 0x21044 and jump to there, so _r1_ will contain 0x21000 (the .data section).<br>